sensora/api_docs/README.md

 ### api/sensor
 id and sensor_id are required.
 Saves data for sensor.
 All data fields are optional so you can upload what you can.
-Valid data params are: temperature, moisture, altitude, pressure, sound.
+Valid data params are: temperature, moisture, altitude, pressure, sound, light.